-Lincolnview bowlers defeat Liberty-Benton
+Lancer bowlers defeat Liberty-Benton

 Van Wert independent sports